|Organized Crime Research (kvl-homepage)||

 |Measuring Organized Crime

-This chapter (available as a PDF-file) from one of the Cross-Border-Crime books discusses two approaches to measuring organized crime, the "organized crime potential" of the annual BKA situation reports, and the "threat assessment" approach developed by Ghent University.
+This chapter from one of the early Cross-Border-Crime-Colloquium books discusses two approaches to measuring organized crime, the "organized crime potential" of the annual BKA situation reports, and the "threat assessment" approach developed by Ghent University.

 |Assessing Organized Crime: The Case of Germany

-This paper (available as a PDF-file) discusses the possibilities and limits of a meaningful assessment of organized crime in Germany.
+This paper discusses the possibilities and limits of a meaningful assessment of organized crime in Germany.
 It presents various types of data and critically reviews the annual situation reports on organized crime issued by the federal German police agency BKA.